 There’s a need to assess the relationship between the dependent variables in order to apply logic, and that can be very hard to achieve when using software.
 Since certain financial modeling software uses built-in tools of logic, it’s not always possible to analyze the flow of individual operations.

 Visual representation makes up an important part of financial modeling.
 While Excel is very good at representing data in graphical form, there may be other, third-party resources that are even better.

 7. Handling complex data

 Whether financial modeling should be automated or not will depend on individual company needs.
-For example, for small businesses that deal with small data sets and don’t need very structured outcomes, using Excel is better because it gives the owner insight into his operations.
+As an example, small businesses that deal with small data sets and don’t need very structured outcomes should use Excel because it gives the owner insight into their operations.